hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/accounts-blocklisting.md

 `BlocklistAccountCreator` class will encapsulate the logic for reading blocked accounts from file and creating them in state.

 ## Acceptance Tests
 * Verify that blocked accounts are created in state and that synthetic records are externalized for them when the node starts after the first transaction is handled.
+* Verify that the externalization of synthetic records is done only _once_ per blocked account.
 * Verify that funds cannot be transferred to blocked accounts unless the transaction is initiated by `GENESIS` account.

 ## Alternative Approaches Considered